01 of 02

 What To Store On Your Kitchen Counters (and What Not To) Checklist

 A big part of organizing any space is knowing what to store there and what not to store there.
-This is especially true for kitchen counters which tend to become cluttered and disorganized very, very easily.
+This is especially true for kitchen counters which tend to become cluttered and disorganized easily.

-Below I've listed the most common kitchen counter items and which category they fall into:
+Below, we've listed the most common kitchen counter items and which category they fall into:

 Store on your countertops